 Renzo Gracie Academy’s John Danaher

 Most people tend to take both Danaher and the Death Squad for granted.
-All they see is a bunch of leg locking specialists, led by a man who somehow hacked a series of submission that didn’t work before.
+All they see is a bunch of leg locking specialists, led by a man who somehow hacked a series of submissions that didn’t work before.
 That approach, right there, is why most people fail when they go up against a member of the Danaher Death Squad.
-John Danaher is actually as complete a grappler as possible and does deserve the mantle of world’s greatest coach thanks to his unbelievable mind.
+John Danaher is actually as complete a grappler as possible and does deserve the mantle of the world’s greatest coach thanks to his unbelievable mind.

 The New Zealander’s background is now common knowledge.
 A Ph.D. student in philosophy turned grappler that ended up fascinated by the sport, Danaher dedicated himself completely to BJJ.
 As a purple belt, he started teaching classes at Renzo’s Academy in NY, and the seeds of his own brand of BJJ were planted.
 His background in philosophy, as well as the fact that he is a true eccentric, give Danaher a different view on life.
 Since his life is all about Jiu-Jitsu, you can see why his methods are so successful.
-He finds the solutions to most common issues that appear in the sport.
+He finds the solutions to the most common issues that appear in the sport.
 Also hugely important is the fact that Danaher does not limit himself to the restraints of the sport of BJJ.
 Instead, he absorbs grappling as a whole, accepting anything that works into his methodology.